SysKitTeam/docs-point/get-to-know-syskit-point/generate-reports/analytics-reports.md

 The Most Popular Content report makes it easy to **identify the most popular documents and pages** in your Microsoft 365 environment.

-To see this report, the Adoption and Analytics module needs to be installed in SysKit Point.
+To view this report, the Adoption and Analytics module needs to be installed in SysKit Point.

 ### Generate Most Popular Content Report